joepuzzo/GettingStartedWithSailsAndAngular/README.md

 This will prompt you for some data, you can just accept all of the defaults.
 When it asks for "what types of modules does this package expose" just select globals.
 After the setup is complete, run the `ls` command and  you should see a `bower.json`.
 Now we are ready to start using Bower to install our front end dependencies!

-We are making and Angular app but we still don't have Angular.
-In order to make a good looking well functioning app, we are going to need Angular, as well as many other front end dependencies.
-So lets start one at a time.
-First we will use the bower command to install angular.
+In order to make a good-looking, well-functioning app, we are going to need Angular, as well as many other front end dependencies.
 Run the following command from the root directory of our application:

 ```bash
 $ bower install angular --save